ls1mardyn/ls1-mardyn/README.md

 ls1-MarDyn Overview
 ===================

 ls1-MarDyn is a massively parallel Molecular Dynamics (MD) code for large systems.
-Its main target is the simulation of nanofluids. ls1-MarDyn is desigend with the focus on performance and easy extensibility.
+Its main target is the simulation of nanofluids. ls1-MarDyn is designed with the focus on performance and easy extensibility.

 Getting Started